isomerpages/mlaw-corp/_covid19/02-types-of-contract-covered-under-the-act.md

 c.
 Event and tourism-related contracts

 d.
-Hire-purchase or conditional sales agreements
+Hire-purchase and conditional sales agreements

 e.
 Leases and licences for non-residential property